MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 To upgrade the Azure Information Protection scanner, install the latest version of the Azure Information Protection client.

-Then, if your previously installed version of the client was 1.26.6.0 or earlier, rerun the scanner installation command with [Install-AIPScanner](/powershell/module/azureinformationprotection/Install-AIPScanner).
+For the current preview version: If your previously installed version of the client was 1.26.6.0 or earlier, run [Update-AIPScanner](/powershell/module/azureinformationprotection/Update-AIPScanner) after installing the client.
+This is a one-time action that's required to update the database schema for the scanner.
 Your configuration settings for the scanner and repositories will be retained.
-Reinstalling the scanner grants the scanner service account delete permissions for the scanner database, which will be required for reports.
+Until you run this update cmdlet, the scanner does not run.

 ## Uninstalling the Azure Information Protection client